-After arriving in Jakarta and clearing the airport, you can go see your pet at the quarantine area.
-A 14 day quarantine is mandatory.
+After arriving in Jakarta and clearing the airport, you can go see your pet in the quarantine area.
+A 14-day quarantine is mandatory.
 You can visit your pet during this time, and I’m sure you will want to.
 They are right in the middle of the airport.
 The address is:

 Gedung Karantina Pertanian

 - If during the quarantine period your pet needs additional testing, you will be responsible for the fees